xpepper/employee_admin/README.md

 # Employee Admin
-A super trivial backend to deal with employee registration
+A super trivial backend to deal with employee registration.